laminlabs/lamindb/docs/organize.md

 ln.Artifact.from_dataframe(df, schema="valid_features").save()
 ```

-Below is an example from the {doc}`docs:tutorial` illustrating how you get, e.g., cell type, treatment, and assay annotations based on a dataframe's content.
+Below is an example from the {doc}`docs:tutorial` illustrating how you get, e.g., cell type, treatment, and assay annotations based on a `DataFrame`'s content.
 You can read more on this in {doc}`/curate`.

 <img width="600px" src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/6sofuDVvTANB0f480003.png">